Dr. Finlay's Casebook

-Dr Finlay's Casebook was a television drama series produced and broadcast by the BBC from 1962 until 1971.
+Dr. Finlay's Casebook is a television drama series produced and broadcast by the BBC from 1962 until 1971.
 Based on A. J. Cronin's 1935 novella Country Doctor, the storylines centred on a general medical practice in the fictional Scottish town of Tannochbrae during the late 1920s.
 Cronin was the primary writer for the show between 1962 and 1964.

 Characters

-The main characters were Dr Finlay, the junior partner in the practice, played by Bill Simpson; Dr Cameron, the craggy senior partner, played by Andrew Cruickshank; and Janet, their unflappable housekeeper and receptionist at Arden House, played by Barbara Mullen.
+The main characters were Dr. Finlay, the junior partner in the practice, played by Bill Simpson; Dr Cameron, the craggy senior partner, played by Andrew Cruickshank; and Janet, their unflappable housekeeper and receptionist at Arden House, played by Barbara Mullen.
 Other recurrent characters included Dr Snoddie, Finlay's crusty detractor and Janet's admirer, played by Eric Woodburn; and gossipy Mistress Niven, the district nurse and midwife, played by Effie Morrison.